advantagecorp/uftdev-aos-regression-test-web/README.md

 This test shows a simple test of navigating through AOS and spotchecking various values of the application

+For remote SRF execution:

-To run this test using SRF, first configure your SRF configuration in IntelliJ by going to LeanFT > Engine and Object Identification Settings, then going to the Lab tab and setting your SRF connection details.
+Configure your SRF configuration in IntelliJ by going to LeanFT > Engine and Object Identification Settings, then going to the Lab tab and setting your SRF connection details.
 You can then set the run.srf property to true by running the following

 ```
 test -Drun.srf=true